You are viewing this site in staging mode. Click in this bar to return to normal site.

 Who would be my first point of contact if I want to discuss something about my child?

-Prior to entry- the Inclusion Manager - Tracy Mitchell will be available to answer any questions or discuss a child’s needs.
+Prior to entry- the SENCO - Tracy Mitchell will be available to answer any questions or discuss a child’s needs.

 Once on role, the class teacher will be the initial contact on a daily basis for minor or routine questions or comments.

-Appointments can be made at the office to see any staff member including the Inclusion Manager, Pastoral Leader and members of SLT.
+Appointments can be made at the office to see any staff member including the SENCO, Pastoral Leader and members of SLT.

 Who else has a role in my child’s education?